 As an individual, if I rent out my house and the contract says the tenant agrees to mow the lawn before it reaches the height of 7 inches, I can’t come back a month later and change that to 6 inches.
 The terms of the contract are binding.
 A deal’s a deal.

 But if I buy an e-book from a multibillion-dollar corporation, it can come back and change the terms at the whims of its CEO, board of directors, or shareholders.
 And for some reason, people think that’s OK.
-And most of those same people would say it’s unreasonable for a landlord to go back and tell a tenant to keep the grass shorter.
+Most of those same people would say it’s unreasonable for a landlord to go back and tell a tenant to keep the grass shorter.
+Why do they think it’s OK for companies to bully us just because they have billions of dollars?

 It could become illegal to let anyone else look at your e-reader, since it contains books that person didn’t pay for.